-However, the strengthening of US EQUITIES has not left it weakening too much from that area; only barely into the top of the lower 128-00/127-16 support repeatedly since mid-December, also tested in early September and early November.
-And the 'haven' test of the 130-00 area failed again (also as in early December just like the BUND FUTURE), yet with recent weakness only into the mid 128-00 area prior to recovering into this week (i.e. less weak that DECEMBER BUND burdened with shifting German fiscal indications.)
+However, the strengthening of US EQUITIES had not left it weakening too much from that area; only barely into the top of the lower 128-00/127-16 support repeatedly since mid-December, also tested in early September and early November.
+And while the 'haven' test of the 130-00 area failed again earlier this month (also as in early December just like the BUND FUTURE), the Wuhan impact has seen it surge above it into the interim 131-00 area with 132-00 the far more major congestion.